biknandy/RedditWebApp/README.md

 5. After local server is running on port 8080, navigate to home directory and run `serve`

 6. Visit `http://localhost:5000/docs/` and site should be running

-You can also visit `brothasfom.org/RedditWebApp/` without servering app but AFTER running the node server